Bath Place, London

 On 27 June 1539, it was 'assured in Parliament to William Fitzwilliam, Earl of Southampton, who was living there in April of that year.
-After that, it was known for a time as Hampton Place.'
-It was owned by William Fitzwilliam, Earl of Southampton until his death in 1543.
+After that, it was known for a time as Hampton Place'.
+In return an Act of Parliament forced the Earl to give the Bishop the Minories as his palace.
+Bath Place was owned by the Earl until his death in 1543.